Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

-Even though two different objects can have the same properties with equal values, they're not considered equal.
-When two objects are compared, they are being compared by their reference (location in memory), unlike primitive values which are compared by value.
-To compare two objects, they need to be of equal length and have the same properties.
+Even though two different objects can have the same properties with equal values, they are not considered equal when compared.
+When two objects are compared with `==` or `===`, they are being compared by their reference (location in memory), unlike primitive values which are compared by value.

-Note: this method ignores prototypes and only considers them equal if they have the same nested objects.
-Objects can be  complex structures which are difficult to compare.
+Note: this technique ignores prototypes and does not consider nested objects equal if they are not the same reference.

 ```js
 function isShallowEqual(obj1, obj2) {